dpat1298/dpat1298/README.md

 # Hello, I'm Dennis!
 <a href="https://www.linkedin.com/in/denniskpatton/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am PLC/SCADA Programmer with a passion .
+I am PLC/SCADA Programmer with a developing passion for cybersecurity.
 I have been programming PLCs for 5 years and SCADA systems for 2.
 I have worked mostly in the water/wastewater and robotics industries on both the design and commissioning side as well as the maintenance side.

 ## Objective